wk8481/TaekwondoManagement/README.md

 While the `ADMIN` role has access to all endpoints and can delete all students and add all students, also access to the csv file to add new students
 CSV Page: [http:/localhost:8082/students/csv](http://localhost:8082/students/csv)
-`Autenticated users` are Instructors with the `USER` role and `ADMIN` role can search for students as well `Authorized users` are Instructors with the `ADMIN` role who can perfom functions like update all students start dates and delete all students, and add all students etc
+`Authenticated users` are Instructors with the `USER` role and `ADMIN` role can search for students as well `Authorized users` are Instructors with the `ADMIN` role who can perfom functions like update all students start dates and delete all students, and add all students etc
 `Unauthenticated users` are users who are not logged in and can only view the home page and see the list of students and techniques
 ```
-## Information accesible by Authentication user
+## Information accessible by Authentication user

 - Home page: [http://localhost:8082/](http://localhost:8082/)
 - Students page: [http://localhost:8082/students](http://localhost:8082/students)